The Fragility Of Culture. Toradh Arts Centre, Ashbourne, Co. Meath

 • Suantraí (lullabies)

-We have to ask ourselves, why would a people want to listen to music to make them sad?
+We have to ask ourselves, why would a people want to listen to sad?
 We can identify with Geantraí, (lively dance music) as it ties more closely in with our ideas of art as entertainment.
 But Goltraí, music to make you cry?
-Why would we want to make ourselves sad?
-I think the answer lies in the fact that if we're already experiencing some tragedy then music, far from making us sad, actually opens us up to the universality of our suffering.
+Why would people want to listen to sad music?
+I think the answer lies in the fact that if we're already experiencing some tragedy then music, actually opens us up to the universality of our suffering.
 This is the transcendant aspect of art that allows us to break our separateness from each other and reveal to us our deep connections with the human experience.
 Perhaps this is why the anciet gaels listened to sad music.
 We have the laments, the Cumha that are a feature of this music, usually laments for a person now deceased.

 Gaelic culture once stretched from Ireland to the Highlands and western Isles of Scotland, making one Gaelic nation, which shared syllabic bardic poetry, language, music and the Harp.
 The oldest vernacular literature in Europe is Irish.
 In the Irish Court, in first place was the King, in 2nd was the poet and in 3rd was the Harper.